 Then came Eliana's birthday this year.
-We filled up a jar with M&Ms in the colors of the rainbow.
+We filled up a jar with M&Ms in the colors of the rainbow to add to the table decorations.
 At the end of the party as we were cleaning up I stared at the jar and thought to myself, what can I do with all those M&Ms?
-And no, eat them was not the answer to that question.
-I had something cuter in mind :)
+No one ate them!
+I figured we could just eat them, but I had something cuter in mind.

 Here are some tips:

-1. Grab a bunch of yellow M&Ms (or other yellow candy).
+1. Grab a bunch of yellow M&Ms (or Sixlets).

 2. Resist the urge to eat them immediately.

 5. Now eat! (don't they taste so much better than regular M&Ms? hehe)

 These Baby Chick Chocolates would be a cute addition to a fun lunch too!

 **please note that M&Ms are not completely peanut free or nut free, even the plain chocolate ones.
 They contain warnings on the label because they may contain peanuts due to cross contamination and shared equipment lines.
 As always with warnings, you are at your own risk.
 Even though Eliana's allergy isn't severe we now only buy Sixlets (which are peanut/nut free) instead now after learning of her allergy.
 These Baby Chick Chocolates could be made with Sixlets too!**

 For more Spring Fun Food Ideas Click HERE :)